By: Jan Joe S. Carcillar

 Identify which type is the most suitable for following data description.

-The use of IF statements is very common in the any field of programming.
+The use of IF statements are very common in any field of programming.
 This allows for actions to happen when a certain condition is met.

 float waterLevel = 3.4;